yannis300307/ESG_Engine/README.md

             self.render()
             print("FPS :", self.clock.get_fps(), "Delta time :", self.clock.last_delta)
 ```
-Note that the `self.clock.get_delta()` function return the delta time, but it also resets the delta time.
-This function is already calles if `core.tick()` so prefer to use `core.clock.last_delta`.
+Note that the `self.clock.get_delta()` function returns the delta time, but it also resets the delta time.
+This function is already called if `core.tick()` is called, so prefer use `core.clock.last_delta`.

 ### Particles

 You can create and render particles easily using a ParticleEmitter object.
-This object represent a group of same particles.
+This object represents a group of the same particles.
 You can give to it :
 - the particle emission area with x, y, width and height
 - the maximum speed of a particle (the speed will be between 0 and your given speed)
 - the maximum lifetime of a single particle (the lifetime will be between 0 and your given lifetime)
-- the texture wich is an animation (the particle annimation will start at a random frame of the animation)
+- the texture wich is an animation (the particle's animation will start at a random frame of the animation)

 You can also add some extra speed in the direction you want :